Florida is the perfect vacation destination for anyone who loves sunshine, beaches, theme parks, Everglades, or all of the above!

 Pro-tip: The hostel gave us each one towel to use after our showers.
 So, if you choose to stay in a hostel, make sure you bring your own towel for the beach!

 If you are a solo female traveler, Miami actually has female only hostels!
-So, you don’t need to worry about possibly being the only girl sleeping in a room full of men.
+So, you don't need to worry about possibly being the only girl sleeping in a room full of men if that kind of thing makes you uncomfortable.

 Warning: the beaches were crowded.
 But, wow, were they beautiful?!